GodsKnight77/Little-Knight/README.md

 A menu with an exit button was added to v1.0.13-alpha, but if you happen to use an older version you have two choices, you can press alt+tab, or you could use ctrl+alt+del.

+### These awesome trees will hopefully be in the next update.

 ![Image](Images/Test%20Trees.PNG)

 \- God's Knight